 I spent my first day in Delhi exploring Paharganj.
 It’s a chaotic maze of narrow alleys and unpaved roads.
 An endless labyrinth of street vendors selling everything from fruit to leather goods to cheap electronics.
 The streets are always buzzing with locals, backpackers and budget travelers from India and around the gobe, as well as stray dogs and the occasional cow.
 It’s dirty, but charming.
 The people are generally very friendly, all smiles and head wobbles, happy to stop and chat with camera-toting foreigners and pose for photos.
 And you can get a great chai and a cheap local meal on any corner.

 The chaotic district of Paharganj is flanked by busy streets, always snarled with traffic.
 The traffic in Delhi is some of the craziest I have ever seen.
 There is almost no regard for the lane lines in the road, the shoulder is always used as an extra lane, and even traffic signals are disregarded at many intersections.
 People change lanes constantly and it amazes me that there aren’t more accidents.
+While we were there we witnessed a crash between a car and a motorcycle.
+It was obvious that it was the cars fault.
+The motorcycle driver was severely injured and paramedics told us that he wanted to press charges and that if we were willing to testify on behalf of his injury attorneys.
+For additional personal injury guidance visit Valiente Mott.

 And then, there’s the honking.